-- Utilizes approved channels and methods of communication. - Teaches and directs aides and technicians in selected duties. - o Exercises sound judgment in adapting nursing procedures to individual patient needs. - Participates in in-service programs including on-the-job learning and unit conferences.

-Supervision

-- Works under the direct supervision of the registered nurse or physician. - Assists in the supervision of aides and technicians.
+- o Participates in in-service programs including on-the-job learning and unit conferences. - Supervision - Works under the direct supervision of the registered nurse or physician. - o Assists in the supervision of aides and technicians.

 Job Opportunities

 The licensed practical nurse may find employment in a varied number of areas such as hospitals, clinics, nursing homes, home health agencies, public health, physicians' offices, school infirmaries, penal institutions, camps, airlines, passenger ships, industry, private duty, the Peace Corps, and the armed services.
 Salary estimates: \$34,000 to \$40,000 per year or more depending on area of employment.